rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W2.md

 ## 2.10 Morphological Operations

-**Morphological operators** are local pixel transformers for procesing recion shapes.
+**Morphological operators** are local pixel transformers for processing region shapes.
 They are most often used on binary images.
 Logical transformations are based on comparison of pixel neighborhoods with a pattern.

 ### Example: 8-neighbor erode

-The **8-neighbor erode** works by simply erasing any foreground pixel that has one eigh-connected neighbor that belongs to the background.
+The **8-neighbor erode** works by simply erasing any foreground pixel that has one eight-connected neighbor that belongs to the background.

 *Example:*